OliverM/omhome/resources/markdown/sample-markdown-post.md

 *  smart opening and closing single quotes 'Horrific!'

 Here's an internal [href](/about/) that should cause the site tests to fail if the closing "/" is removed.

+And here's a Maruku-style attribute list.
+{: #test-id .test-class test-attr='test-val'}